spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 ### Create a Cluster Profile and Deploy a VMware Cluster

-Before proceeding, we suggest that you explore all the Terraform files present in the directory.
+Before proceeding, we recommend that you explore all the Terraform files present in the directory.
 Below is a high-level overview of each file.

 - **profile.tf** - Configuration for the `spectrocloud_cluster_profile` resource.
 The following layers will be added to